 …but there’s a catch.

 You need to be good with money.
-This means planning ahead for your retirement with a financial planner to invest your income wisely.
+This means planning ahead for your retirement with a financial advisor to invest your income wisely.

 Another Rockstar move!